GT WORLD CHALLENGE EUROPE

 FIA World Endurance Championship

-In August, it was announced that Andrew Watson will compete in the 2019/20 FIA World Endurance Championship with Gulf Racing in the LMGTE Am category.
-Andrew's campaign will take him across the world to race in some of the most prestigious endurance events, including the 24 Hours of Le Mans.
+In August 2019, it was announced that Andrew Watson will compete in the 2019/20 FIA World Endurance Championship with Gulf Racing in the LMGTE Am category.
+Andrew's campaign took him across the world to race in some of the most prestigious endurance events, including the 24 Hours of Le Mans.

-His team-mates for this global adventure are fellow Brits Ben Barker and Mike Wainwright and together the trio pilot the #86 Porsche 911 RSR.
+His team-mates for this global adventure were fellow Brits Ben Barker and Mike Wainwright and together the trio piloted the #86 Porsche 911 RSR.

 ASTON MARTIN RACING JUNIOR